-You also need to think about the elements that you want included: should there be crisp graphics?
+You also need to think about the elements that you want to be included: should there be crisp graphics?
 Do you want vibrant colors or something more subdued (color really matters in retail)?
 And what about the intro and outro?

 Now, you definitely can tackle all of these things yourself, but you’re unlikely to want — or be able — to manage the production (yes, a phone camera these days can take solid footage, but it won’t come close to reaching a professional standard).

-If they look mediocre, they’ll make your company look mediocre too (after all, don’t you judge a business by everything it produces, including its content?)..
+If they look mediocre, they’ll make your company look mediocre too (after all, don’t you judge a business by everything it produces, including its content?).

 Think about it this way.
 If a top prospect reached out to you and asked for some kind of presentation that would most accurately and usefully encapsulate your business, would you feel completely confident linking them to one or more of your explainer videos?

 Videos explaining products should go on those product pages, linked from YouTube (to increase exposure, speed up page loading, and provide valuable analytics), but also be used in relevant marketing emails.

-And if you create videos explaining topics in your industry to demonstrate expertise and encourage people to trust you as a retailer, then don’t just share them in that way: send links to relevant blog sites who might be interested in reposting them.
+And if you create videos explaining topics in your industry to demonstrate expertise and encourage people to trust you as a retailer, then don’t just share them in that way: send links to relevant blog sites that might be interested in reposting them.

 Here are some specific suggestions for where you can deploy your videos:

-Offer broad summaries to the unfamiliar
+Offer Broad Summaries to the Unfamiliar

 When you’re aiming for initial exposure, reaching out to audiences that don’t know anything about your brand, you should focus on the core of your business: what your company does, what clients you’ve worked with, and other things of that nature.

 Instead, take the opportunity to show the product in use, helping to bridge that gap between the abstract notion of a product and the thing itself as a practical reality.
 If it looks easy and/or fun to use, it’ll really help sell it.

 Because you get the chance to establish your brand through the content, you shouldn’t stick to that with your video embeds: instead, feature the unique elements that make you noteworthy.

-By looking at when they placed their last orders, you can figure out what might have changed to sour them on you, and highlight relevant changes you’ve made since then — changes that might draw them back to you.
+By looking at when they placed their last orders, you can figure out what might have changed to sour them on you and highlight relevant changes you’ve made since then — changes that might draw them back to you.